sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/continuously-run-your-tests/index.md

 You need to modify our tests and scripts so that you don't test the exact same URLs as us :)

 #### Configuration
 In our example we have two configuration files on the server that we extends.
-These configuration files holds the secrets that we don't want to expose on our public Github repo.
+These configuration files holds the secrets that we don't want to expose on our public GitHub repo.
 In our example it they look like this:

 **/conf/secrets.json**
 ```json